Relintai/pandemonium_demo_projects/steering_ai/README.md

 ## The framework

-This project is a framework for the [Godot game engine](https://godotengine.org/).
-It takes inspiration from the excellent [GDX-AI](https://github.com/libgdx/gdx-ai) framework for the [LibGDX](https://libgdx.badlogicgames.com/) java-based framework.
+This project takes inspiration from the excellent [GDX-AI](https://github.com/libgdx/gdx-ai) framework for the [LibGDX](https://libgdx.badlogicgames.com/) java-based framework.

 Every class in the framework extends Godot's [Reference](https://docs.godotengine.org/en/latest/classes/class_reference.html) type.
 There is no need to have a complex scene tree; you can contain that has to do with the AI's movement inside GDScript classes.